needle-mirror/com.unity.cloud.identity/Documentation~/url-redirection-flows.md

 The following are the supported flows:

 - Automatic URL redirection triggered from the default OS browser after a successful login
-- User triggered URL redirection when manually clicking on a link
+- User triggered URL redirection when manually selecting a link

 ## UrlRedirectionInterceptor class